 Chamonix’s classic ski touring routes

-Chamonix is arguably the best location for backcountry skiing in Europe.
+Chamonix is arguably the best location for backcountry skiing in Europe, and one of the best in the world.
 Chamonix-Mont Blanc ski area is split into five different resorts, each catering to various skiing abilities.
 Close to central Chamonix, a two-stage cable car takes you to the top of the Aiguille du Midi peak from which you can see the spectacular Mont Blanc.
 This cable car is also the start of the 12.4-mile (20km) Vallée Blanche off-piste route, dropping 1.7 miles (27km) of vertical.
 The other major ski area accessible from the Chamonix town center is Le Brévent, which links to the La Flégère sector.
 The most famous ski mountain and the toughest skiing in the Chamonix area is Les Grand Montets, above the neighboring village of Argentière (more about that later).

 In Chamonix, skiing and outdoor recreation are part of the town’s identity, and the reason it’s a global destination.
 After waking up and skiing some of the world’s most well-known routes, you’re rewarded with some of the world’s finest French cuisine when you reach the bottom of the valley.
 Lunchtime at the Vallee Blanche cable car’s base is always packed with snow enthusiasts discussing their trip and already planning their next summit.
 Overall, a trip to Chamonix packs a punch for its skiable areas and world-class amenities.